project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 ======================

-In the :ref:`previous part of this tutorial <tutorial-04>` we built a simple digital circuit simulator which used several application kernels running on multiple SpiNNaker chips communicating via multicast packets.
-In our proof-of-concept host program implementation, the chip and core to use for each kernel was chosen by hand and all routing tables were written manually.
+In the :ref:`previous part of this tutorial <tutorial-04>` we built a simple digital circuit simulator using several application kernels running on multiple SpiNNaker chips which communicated with multicast packets.
+In our proof-of-concept host program, the chip and core to use for each kernel was chosen by hand and all routing tables were written manually.
 Though this works, it made our simulator incredibly inflexible and the host program hard to modify and extend.

 In this part of the tutorial we'll leave the application kernels unchanged but re-write our host program to make use of the automatic place-and-route tools